amcpherson/remixt/README.md

 #### Build executables and install

-To build executables and install the remixt code as a python package run the following command in the remixt repo:
+To build executables and install the ReMixT code as a python package run the following command in the ReMixT repo:

     python setup.py install

-## Setup
+## Setup ReMixT

 ### Reference genome